Illustration of a storefront showing different product prices per user role

 Delivery time slots

-The WooCommerce Delivery Slots plugin lets customers choose a delivery time slot for their food delivery orders similar to Eat24 Food Delivery.
+The WooCommerce Opening Hours and Delivery Times plugin lets customers choose a delivery time slot for their food delivery orders similar to Eat24 Food Delivery.
 This makes it easy to manage food orders, especially on high-traffic days.

 The plugin also lets customers book a delivery time slot before they add food items to their cart in order to avoid disappointment at the checkout page.
 This is especially useful for local restaurants that want to let customers order online and offer food delivery services.